Finding a Top Financial Advisor Firm in Jackson, Mississippi

 EFP Advisors was founded in 2012 by Douglas McDaniel and Christopher Register.
 They are still the principal owners, with McDaniel serving as president and Register serving as vice president.
-The firm may also do business under the names McDaniel & Register Inc., R. Lenoir & Associates, W. O. Stone Advisors and Collaborative Advice.
+The firm also does business under the names McDaniel & Register Inc., R. Lenoir & Associates, W. O. Stone Advisors and Collaborative Advice.

 EFP Advisors offers clients general financial planning services in addition to portfolio management services.
 Portfolio management also includes assistance with creating and maintaining a portfolio for a 401(k) plan.

-EFP Advisors Investing Strategy
+EFP Advisors Investment Strategy

 Wealthview Capital, LLC

-Wealthview Capital, LLC Background
+Wealthview Capital Background

-Wealthview Capital takes a holistic approach when managing portfolios.
+Taylor founded Wealthview Capital in 2009 and remains the principal owner.
+The firm, which also has an office in New Orleans, takes a holistic approach when managing portfolios.
 It believes investment decisions are about more than just looking at the numbers.
 It considers a client’s individual goals, risk tolerance and values.
-Are you saving for retirement?
-Are you investing to set the next generation up for success?
-Do you place an emphasis on giving back to your community?
-Wealthview Capital aims to help you achieve all of those goals.
+So if you're saving for retirement or you're investing to set the next generation up for success, Wealthview Capital aims to help you achieve all of those goals.

 The firm offers a number of financial planning services including education planning, retirement planning, insurance planning and legacy planning.
 These are all in addition to investment and portfolio management services.